DHQ denies alleged bombing of civilians in Borno village – The Sun Nigeria

 Molly Kilete, Abuja

-Coordinator Defence Media Operations Major General John Enenche, who made this known said the operation was carried out based on credible intelligence reports, obtained from land forces and other security agencies as well as reliable, vetted informants.
+Coordinator, Defence Media , Major General John Enenche, who made this known said the operation was carried out based on credible intelligence reports obtained from land forces and other security agencies as well as reliable, vetted informants.

-He however said the armed forces has commenced investigation into the matter.
+He, however, said the armed forces have commenced investigation into the matter.

 “Nevertheless, to allay public concerns occasioned by the aforementioned media reports, an investigation is being carried out and subsequent actions will be taken in line with extant regulations and best practices, while remaining accountable to the Nigerian people.